grammyjs/chat-members/README.md

 );
 ```

-#### Example usage
+#### Example Usage

-The best way to use the filters is to pick a set of relevant statuses, for example 'out', 'regular' and 'admin', then
-make a table of the transitions between them:
+The best way to use the filters is to pick a set of relevant statuses, for example 'out', 'regular' and 'admin', then make a table of the transitions between them:

 | ↱           | Out         | Regular              | Admin               |
 | ----------- | ----------- | -------------------- | ------------------- |